isomerpages/mlaw-corp/_covid19/08-B-rental-relief.md

 ---
 ### FAQs for Rental Relief Framework for SMEs ###

-*Note: The FAQs are subject to the details set out in the subsidiary legislation to the COVID-19 (Temporary Measures) (Amendment) Act, which will be implemented by end-July 2020.*
+*Note: The FAQs are subject to the details to be set out in the subsidiary legislation to the Covid-19 (Temporary Measures)(Amendment) Act.*

 #### Rental relief for SME tenants ####